Kyunki Saas Bhi Kabhi Bahu Thi 2 - Details, Cast, Crew

 Karan ViraniHiten TejwaniElder figure; thrilled to reunite, calls it “brilliant.”

-Nandini ViraniGauri PradhanContinues as ally; mature dynamics.
+Nandini ViraniGauri PradhanContinues as an ally; mature dynamics.

 Hemant ViraniShakti AnandEnsemble depth; BTS fun highlighted.